Skip to main content

 Average Sunshine: 162 hours of sunshine

-September - The Best Month to Get Married for Late Summer Celebrations
+September - The Best Wedding Month for Late Summer Celebrations

 Ending wedding season is one of the best months to get married - of course, we're talking about sunny September.
 September weddings have grown significantly in popularity, with the second and fourth most popular wedding dates of 2021 falling in this month.